Opinion | Contemporary Approaches

 Contemporary Approaches Publication: The Power Shift: Customers Not Gatekeepers, Now Decide Which Brands Win

 The rules of influence are shifting at rapid speed.
-Power has moved from corporate narratives to customer narratives, playing out across every device, every screen, and every online platform where speed and attention rule.
+Power has moved from marketing and public relations narratives to consumers narratives, playing out across every device, every screen, and every online platform where speed and attention rule.

-Brands once controlled the messaging and the customer listened.
-Expensive campaigns and perfectly timed product launches decided who got noticed.
-Visibility was power.
+Organizations and brands once controlled the messaging.
+Expensive marketing campaigns and perfectly timed product launches, decided who got attention and who influenced public perception.

 New Branding Approach